Living with HIV

-In addition to the disease itself, an HIV infection can raise many sorts of questions: Whom should I tell about my disease, and how?
+In addition to the infection itself, being diagnosed with HIV can raise many sorts of questions: Whom should I tell about my infection, and how?
 How will HIV affect my relationship and sex life?
 Can I have children?
-Will HIV affect my career choices and do I have to tell about my infection at my workplace?
+Will HIV affect my career choices and do I have to tell my coworkers about my infection?

-These and many other questions can be discussed confidentially with the employees of the Hivpoint, either in person at our offices or on the phone.
+These and many other questions can be discussed confidentially with the employees of Hivpoint, either in person at our offices or on the phone.

-Also family members and close ones of HIV positive people may receive counselling and support.
+Also family members and close ones of people living with HIV may receive counselling and support.